slgrobotics/Misc/Arduino/Sketchbook/Teensy_PCA9685/README.md

 Good people at Donkey Car published code to [emulate PCA9685](https://github.com/jwatte/donkey_racing/tree/master/teensy_hat_firmware).

-There's a lot of Donkey Car related stuff there, and just for my purposes I copied and pasted some of it and made it work for me.
+There's a lot of Donkey Car related stuff there, and just for my purposes I copied and pasted some of their code and made it work for me.

 ### Implementation and features